pieterjanv/ansible-local-facts/README.md

         key2: yet another value
     recursive: yes

-# When calling a role that may or may not use locally scoped facts, we have
+# When calling a role we have to wrap it with
-# to wrap it with `pieterjanv.localscope.include_role` to ensure that our facts
+# `pieterjanv.localscope include_role` to ensure that our facts  cannot be
-# cannot be overwritten by the called role.
+# overwritten by the called role, and that input is resolved as intended
 # To wrap a role, set the `include_role` parameters as usual, and include the
 # role arguments under the `input` parameter.
 # The values under the `input` parameter are set on `local.input` in the called